David Chung

 I updated Pete again.

 Pete is my technical PM agent.
 Not a mascot.
 Not a cute name for a prompt.
-Pete is the system I use when a software project is too big to hold in one clean pass.
+Pete is the system I reach for when a software project is too big to hold in one clean pass.

 But after a few real builds, the leak became obvious.